cookieofcode/LabAssistVision/README.md

 *Lab Vision requires [OpenCVForUnity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088) and a [Custom Vision](https://www.customvision.ai) network, including prediction endpoint and key.* The following gives a step-by-step instruction to set up the project:

-1. Open the project (e.g., in the Unity Hub) with Unity Version 2019.4.15f1 and Universal Windows Platform. *Note: Another Unity version may require adjustments or API updates*
+1. Open the project (e.g., in the Unity Hub) with Unity Version 2019.4.15f1 and Universal Windows Platform. *Note: Another Unity version may require adjustments or API updates (e.g. XR Plugin System)*

 2. Import [OpenCVForUnity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088) version 2.4.1 (e.g., using the Unity Package Manager).
 Only the OpenCVForUnity Wrapper API and prebuilt OpenCV for Windows and UWP are required.